 3.53% |

-- Prefer stability: These investments offer more predictable returns, which is crucial for those who are risk-averse or simply don’t want the stress of market volatility.
+- Choose stability: These investments provide predictable returns, which is advantageous if you’re risk-averse or just don’t want to deal with the head-spinning volatility of the stock market.

-- Seek diversification: Including low-risk investments in your portfolio can provide stability while you take higher risks with other assets.
+- Find a way to diversify: “You need low-risk investments in your portfolio to provide stability while you take higher risks with everything else.”

-For those who need quick access to funds or are looking for low-risk options with stable returns, low-risk investments such as EPF, ASB, high-yield savings accounts, money market funds, and bonds are some of the best choices in Malaysia.
+If you need access to your capital quickly, or if you prefer hi-liquidity options for your investments, low-risk investments such as EPF, ASB, high-yield savings accounts, money market funds as well as bonds are among the best investments in Malaysia.

 FAQ